 While external factors may have an influence on burnout, there are also internal factors within work that may have an impact on employee burnout.
-If employers identify these factors, they may help lessen the feeling of burnout within employees.
+If employers identify these factors, they may help lessen the feeling of burnout among employees.
 These factors may include:

 It can be difficult for employees to ‘switch off’ from work, especially if they are working from home where they may find it difficult to separate work life and home life.
-This can also be linked to workload, where some employees may feel like they are not doing enough working from home as opposed to working in the office.
+This can also be linked to workload, where some employees may feel like they are not doing enough work from home as opposed to working in the office.
 Helping employees overcome remote working guilt can go a long way to helping them feel fulfilled and avoid burnout when working remotely.

 Want to learn how to overcome remote working guilt?
 We've got the tips you need here.